Meghan Markle Spotted Wearing A Ring, Did Prince Harry Propose?

-Suits actress Meghan Markle turned heads recently as she was spotted out and about, wearing a fancy looking ring.
+Suits actress Meghan Markle turned heads recently as she was spotted out and about, wearing a golden ring.
 Did Prince Harry finally propose?

 Looks like things are going smooth and steady with Meghan Markle and Prince Harry.
 The couple, who has been dating for several months now, managed to keep their relationship as low-key as possible, despite the prying eyes of the media.
 So when the 35-year-old actress was spotted with a ring on her finger recently, everyone went gaga.